Summer Economic Update - Indirect Taxes

 Talk to us

 The UK Government has today announced the following VAT measures including a temporary reduction to the Standard Rate of VAT from 20% to 5% for the hospitality sector.
 This VAT cut, which is in place until 12 January 2021, is designed to boost customer demand in response to the economic crisis caused by the Covid-19 pandemic.
-This is great news for the hospitality sector as they start to reopen to the public albeit on a reduced capacity basis.
+This is great news for the hospitality sector as business reopen to the public albeit on a reduced capacity basis.

 Temporary VAT cut for food and non-alcoholic drinks